-More AF points would have been nice, but the 11-point AF system works for general shooting, and it'll do the job for some moving subjects too.
+More AF points would have been nice and autofocus is certainly one area where the D3500 lags behind modern mirrorless cameras.
+But the 11-point AF system works for general shooting, and it'll do the job for some moving subjects too.

-If you're looking to get more creative with your photography, and looking for your first DSLR, the Nikon D3500 is hard to beat.
+If you're looking to get more creative with your photography, and looking for your first DSLR, the Nikon D3500 remains our top choice.